Goths: Ostrogoths

 Theodemir was succeeded by his son Theodoric in 471, who was forced to compete with Theodoric Strabo, leader of the Thracian Goths, for the leadership of his people.
 Fearing the threat posed by Theodoric to Constantinople, the Eastern Roman emperor Zeno ordered Theodoric to invade Italy in 488.
 By 493, Theodoric had conquered all of Italy from the Scirian Odoacer, whom he killed with his own hands; he subsequently formed the Ostrogothic Kingdom.
 Theodoric settled his entire people in Italy, estimated at 100,000–200,000, mostly in the northern part of the country, and ruled the country very efficiently.
 The Goths in Italy constituted a small minority of the population in the country.
 Intermarriage between Goths and Romans were forbidden, and Romans were also forbidden from carrying arms.
 Nevertheless, the Roman majority was treated fairly.

 The Goths were briefly reunited under one crown in the early 6th century under Theodoric, who became regent of the Visigothic kingdom following the death of Alaric II at the Battle of Vouillé in 507.
-Shortly after Theodoric's death, the country was invaded by the Eastern Roman Empire in the Gothic War, which severely devastated and depopulated the Italian peninsula.
-The Ostrogoths made a brief resurgence under their king Totila, who was, however, killed at the Battle of Taginae in 552.
-After the last stand of the Ostrogothic king Teia at the Battle of Mons Lactarius in 553, Ostrogothic resistance ended, and the remaining Goths in Italy were assimilated by the Lombards, another Germanic tribe, who invaded Italy and founded the Kingdom of the Lombards in 567.
+Shortly after Theodoric's death, the country was invaded by the Eastern Roman Empire in the Gothic War (535–554).
+By 540, the Ostrogothic kingdom had fallen into disarray.
+Their capital, Ravenna, surrendered to Byzantine forces, and their king was captured and brought before Justinian.
+The Ostrogoths for the following decade nearly recovered back all their losses under their king Totila, who was, however, killed at the Battle of Taginae in 552.
+After the last stand of the Ostrogothic king Teia at the Battle of Mons Lactarius in 553, Ostrogothic resistance ended.
+The Gothic War severely devastated and depopulated the Italian peninsula.
+The remaining Goths in Italy were assimilated by the Lombards, another Germanic tribe, who invaded Italy and founded the Kingdom of the Lombards in 567.